Hi. How can we help?

 Lightspeed Restaurant requires its own dedicated network.
 Here we explain the hardware you need to create this network with examples of how it all connects.
 This infrastructure needs to be fully set up before your POS hardware installation.

-Purchasing network hardware directly from Lightspeed enables our Support team to remotely configure and manage your network.
-If you manage your own network, our ability to assist with network issues is more limited.
+Purchasing network hardware directly from Lightspeed allows us to remotely configure and manage your network.

 Modem